MiyakuKage/discord-momotalk/README.md

 ● 4.
 On Discord, press the "Load Missing Themes" button, and enable it!<br>
 ● 4.5 If you want, you can edit the downloaded files to put your own colors, or even a custom background image!
 # CHARACTERS
 ● 5.
 You can now edit the theme file to add a character to the background of chats.
 More characters will be added overtime!
+(Make sure to update to release 2.0 for this to work!)